qor/doc/metas/checkbox.md

 # Checkbox

-`bool` attribute will be rendered as checkbox directly. like
+Allows a `bool` attribute to be rendered as a checkbox, for example:

 ```
 type User struct {